metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Optional:

 - `mismatch` (String) Mismatch identifies what to do in case there is no match.
-The default is to drop the request.
-Otherwise the overall rule is still considered as matching, but the mismatches are logged in the access log.
+The default isto drop the request.
+Otherwise the overall rule is still considered asmatching, but the mismatches are logged in the access log.
-- `secret` (Attributes) Secret refers to a secret that contains the value to be matched against.
-The secret must only contain one entry.
-If the referred secret does not exist, and there is no 'Value' specified, the match will fail. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--rules--http--header_matches--secret))
+- `secret` (Attributes) Secret refers to a secret that contains the value to be matched against.The secret must only contain one entry.
+If the referred secret does notexist, and there is no 'Value' specified, the match will fail. (see [below for nested schema](#nestedatt--spec--ingress--to_ports--rules--http--header_matches--secret))
 - `value` (String) Value matches the exact value of the header.
-Can be specified either alone or together with 'Secret'; will be used as the header value if the secret can not be found in the latter case.
+Can be specified eitheralone or together with 'Secret'; will be used as the header value if thesecret can not be found in the latter case.

 <a id="nestedatt--spec--ingress--to_ports--rules--http--header_matches--secret"></a>
 ### Nested Schema for `spec.ingress.to_ports.rules.http.header_matches.secret`